oar-team/oar/Docs/html/rst/OAR-DOCUMENTATION_foot.rst

    artificially.
  - "WORKING_DIRECTORY" : the directory from which the job was submitted does not exist on the node assigned by the system.
- - "OUTPUT_FILES" : OAR can not write the output files (stdout and stderr) in the working directory.
+ - "OUTPUT_FILES" : OAR cannot write the output files (stdout and stderr) in the working directory.
- - "CAN_NOT_NOTIFY_OARSUB" : OAR can not notify the oarsub process for an interactive job (maybe the user has killed this process).
+ - "CAN_NOT_NOTIFY_OARSUB" : OAR cannot notify the oarsub process for an interactive job (maybe the user has killed this process).
  - "WALLTIME" : the job has reached its walltime.
  - "SCHEDULER_REDUCE_NB_NODES_FOR_RESERVATION" : this means that there is not